Oakland Water Quality at a Glance

 Water Sources

-• Watershed Protection: EBMUD maintains comprehensive watershed management programs including land conservation initiatives and pollution prevention measures to protect both Sierra and local water sources.
+- Watershed Protection: EBMUD maintains comprehensive watershed management programs including land conservation initiatives and pollution prevention measures to protect both Sierra and local water sources from contamination.

 Advanced Treatment Technology

-• Orinda Water Treatment Plant: The primary treatment facility utilizes multi-barrier approaches including coagulation, flocculation, sedimentation, filtration, and disinfection, with a capacity of 200 million gallons per day.
+- Orinda Water Treatment Plant: The primary treatment facility utilizes multi-barrier approaches including coagulation, flocculation, sedimentation, filtration, and disinfection, with a capacity of 200 million gallons per day serving over 800,000 customers daily.

-• Disinfection Management: EBMUD adds a small amount of fluoride to promote dental health and uses calcium hydroxide (lime) and sodium hydroxide to achieve a slightly alkaline balance and prevent pipe corrosion.
+- Disinfection Management: EBMUD adds fluoride at 0.7 ppm to promote dental health and uses calcium hydroxide (lime) and sodium hydroxide to achieve a slightly alkaline balance and prevent pipe corrosion.

 Infrastructure Modernization